aleblanc/vagrant-ansible-ezpublish/README.md

 ## Local development setup

-The local development is meant to be used in a vagrant provisioned box.

-The provisioner for the project is ansible.
+The local development is meant to be used in a vagrant provisioned box. e provisioner for the project is ansible.

 Once you have the prerequisites setup, you can run the
 ```